Skip to content

 Answer: The strong nuclear force, about 100 times stronger than electromagnetism and 10 to the 38th power times stronger than gravity.

-Why it stumps people: Nearly everyone reaches for gravity.
-Gravity is actually the weakest of the four fundamental forces by an absurd margin.
-The strong force holds atomic nuclei together, overpowering the electromagnetic repulsion between protons that would otherwise blow every atom apart.
+The instinct that misleads: Nearly everyone reaches for gravity.
+Yet gravity is the weakest of the four basic forces by an absurd margin.
+The strong force holds atomic nuclei together.
+It beats the electromagnetic push between protons that would otherwise blow every atom apart.

 7. What is the Chandrasekhar limit?
 (Hard)

-Answer: Approximately 1.4 times the mass of our Sun, the maximum mass for a stable white dwarf star.
+Answer: About 1.4 solar masses, the maximum mass for a stable white dwarf star.

-Why it stumps people: This catches even astronomy buffs who mix it up with the Schwarzschild radius (the boundary of a black hole).
-Subrahmanyan Chandrasekhar calculated this limit at age 19.
+The mix-up: Even astronomy buffs swap it for the Schwarzschild radius (the boundary of a black hole).
+Subrahmanyan Chandrasekhar worked the limit out at age 19.
 It earned him the 1983 Nobel Prize in Physics.

 8. What is the half-life of Carbon-14?
 (Hard)

-Why it stumps people: Radiocarbon dating is famous.
-The number behind it is not.
-That 5,730-year half-life is why the technique only works for objects under roughly 50,000 years old: after about 9 half-lives, too little Carbon-14 remains to measure.
+The blind spot: Radiocarbon dating is famous.
+The number behind it isn’t.
+That 5,730-year half-life is exactly why the technique caps out near 50,000 years: after about 9 half-lives, too little Carbon-14 is left to measure.

 9. What is Hawking radiation?
 (Hard)